CKM (magazine)

-CKM was a men's magazine published in Poland, Hungary and Serbia.
-Its Polish title is an acronym for Czasopismo każdego mężczyzny (Every Man's Magazine), Hungarian Céltudatos Kalandvágyó [Férfiak] Magazinja and Serbian Cice, Kola, Medvedi.
+CKM was a men's magazine published in Poland, Hungary, and Serbia.
+Its title is an acronym for the Czasopismo każdego mężczyzny, the Céltudatos Kalandvágyó [Férfiak] Magazinja and the Cice, Kola, Medvedi.

 History and profile

 CKM was established by Marquard Media in 1998.
-It is a family of cultural semi-erotic monthly magazines for men, focused mainly on entertainment and factography.
-It encompassed editions in Poland and Hungary.
+It comprised a group of cultural semi-erotic monthly magazines for men, focused mainly on entertainment and factography.
+It included editions in Poland and Hungary.
 The latter was launched in 1998.
 Both Polish and Hungarian editions were part of the Marquard Media.
-There is also a CKM – Serbian edition launched in September 2003.
+There was also a CKM – Serbian edition launched in September 2003.

-Piotr Gontowski is the editor-in-chief of the Polish edition.
+Piotr Gontowski was the editor-in-chief of the Polish edition.

-The written tone is outspoken, provocative, at the same time finding humour and dealing with the most serious issues.
-The magazine also covers articles on lifestyle topics.
+The written tone was outspoken, provocative, at the same time finding humour and dealing with serious issues.
+The magazine also contained articles on lifestyle topics.

 In 2019, CKM was discontinued in print by its publisher, Marquard Media Polska, alongside Polish versions of Playboy, Esquire, Cosmopolitan, Joy and Harper’s Bazaar.
 The final issue of CKM appeared in December 2019.